-The disclosure document must be signed by the district Superintendent or designee at the time of public disclosure and by the President or Clerk of the Governing Board at the time of formal board action on the proposed agreement.
+The disclosure document must be signed by the district Superintendent or designee at the time of public disclosure and by the President or Clerk of the Governing Board at the time of formal board action on the proposed agreement..

-The information provided in this document su proposed agreement and is submitted to the G major provisions of the agreement (as provid Bargaining Agreement") in accordance w Government Code Section 3547.5. overning Board for public disclosure of the ded in the "Public Disclosure of Proposed District Superintendent (Signature) Date Contact Person Phone After public disclosure of the major provisions contained in this summary, the Governing Board at its meeting on , took action to approve the proposed Agreement with the Bargaining Unit.
-President (or Clerk), Governing Board (Signature) Date
+The information provided in this document summarized proposed agreement and is submitted to the Governing major provisions of the agreement (as provided in the Bargaining Agreement") in accordance with the Government Code Section 3547.5.
+Board for public disclosure of the "Public Disclosure of Proposed District Superintendent (Signature) Date Contact Person Phone After public disclosure of the major provisions containe Board at its meeting on April 28, 2021, took action to a with the Bargaining Unit. • President (or Clerk), Governing Board (Signature) Date